 Yet another case involving Searcy and a railroad was featured in the bestseller Free Lunch by Pulitzer Prize-winner David Cay Johnston.
-Paul Palank, a Miami police sergeant who was traveling to a family reunion by train because he feared flying, was one of eight fatalities when an Amtrak train traveling from Miami to New York hit a faulty Orlon mainline switch in Lugoff, S.C., derailing several passenger cars, which crashed into parked freight cars.
+Paul Palank, a Miami police sergeant who was traveling to

+Searcy regularly lands jury awards in the seven figures. a family reunion by train because he feared flying, was one of eight fatalities when an Amtrak train traveling from Miami to New York hit a faulty Orlon mainline switch in Lugoff, S.C., derailing several passenger cars, which crashed into parked freight cars.
 CSX, who owned and maintained the tracks, offered payouts that precluded punitive damages and were accepted by all the aggrieved parties, except for one: Angel Palank, Paul's widow.
 She rejected CSX's claim that the disaster was an unforeseeable tragedy.
 She retained Searcy and law partner Greg Barnhart.